Updated for Sparkle 2.6

 While activating a system font can be done from the main “All fonts” pane, the system fonts provide advanced control over how the font will be displayed across browsers running on different operating systems.

 The Sparkle “System Fonts” pane provides advanced control over how the viewing browser will behave when the named font isn’t found.
-This is known as a “CSS Font Stack”, which is a list of fonts to pick as alternatives when each successive font doesn’t contain the text characters on the page.
+This is known as a “CSS Font Stack”, which is a list of fonts listed in order of preference, for the visiting browser to load as alternatives, until one is found.

 Sparkle has pre-defined font stacks for commonly used fonts, so you will likely only need to use this pane to tweak the built-in font stacks or provide font stacks for uncommon fonts.